Frequently Asked Questions - Admissions

 1. State-Approved examinations in a single subject content area.
 Refer to Table 1 of the Single Subject Program brochure for information on CSET Single Subject Examinations.
 Please call 760-750-4277 for further information.

 2. Completion of a commission-approved subject matter preparation program.
-Currently, CSUSM offers a waiver preparation program in Mathematics.
+Currently, CSUSM offers a waiver preparation program in Mathematics and History.

 - All other program candidates must pass the California Subject Examinations for Teachers (CSET): Multiple Subjects prior to admission to the program.
 Please note: Conditional admission will be considered on a limited basis, however, state program standards prohibit Advanced Clinical Practice (student teaching) until CSET: Multiple Subjects is passed.